SebastianBach/full-stack/README.md

 * A compiler that converts scripts in the custom scripting language into bytecode.
 * A runtime that executes this bytecode.
 * A converter that creates Python or C++ code based on a given script written in the custom scripting language.
-* A C-wrapper for the C++ function.
+* A C-wrapper library for the C++ function.
-* A unit test that tests this C-wrapper.
+* A unit test that tests this C-wrapper library.
+* A program written in Assembly language that utilizes this C-wrapper library.
-* A *Rust* command line tool calling the C-wrapper function.
+* A *Rust* command line tool calling the C-wrapper library function.
+* A Java Native Interface Library to extend Java.
+* A unit test for that library.
+* A *Java* command line tool using that library.

 ```mermaid
   flowchart LR;